How the phygital model is going to transform healthcare

 In the world-famous 1964 musical fantasy, Mary Poppins got it spot-on.
 After sternly administering medicine to her young charges, her reluctant patients are thrilled to find that they can all taste different flavors: strawberry, lime cordial and rum punch.
 Yet she was wrong – it wasn't the 'sugar that helped the medicine go down' – it was this innovative, highly tailored approach that guaranteed the best outcome and acceptance.
 Fifty years on, the healthcare and pharmaceutical sectors are coming face to face with similar challenges and opportunities.

 In sickness and in wellness – megatrends tell only half the story.
-The global population is rising and aging – so much so that by 2020 virtually all OECD countries will have more old than young.
+The global population is rising and aging.
 And yes, with all its challenges, longevity creates opportunity and markets.
 Yet, in emerging markets, demographic trends can tell a very different story.
 In 2030, half of Niger's population will be below 15, while half of all Japanese will be over 52.
 One size does not cure all.

 The digital future of health